garygr2002/Rebalance/README.md

 If ant is not installed in your Linux environment, you may install it using the following command: <pre>sudo apt install ant</pre>

 The software also uses the jetbrains annotations jar, version 20.1.0.
 To build the software, you will need to acquire the annotations jar from an IntelliJ installation, or directly from the Internet.
 Only the jar is required, but it must be available from a relative path of <i>...org/jetbrains/annotations/20.1.0/</i> from where you install it.
 Call this installation directory '<i>x</i>'.
-Edit the <i>build.properties</i> file in this directory, and follow the instructions therein to set the <i>path.variable.maven_repository</i> variable with path to your annotations jar, '<i>x</i>'.
+Edit the <i>build.properties</i> file in this directory, and follow the instructions therein to set the <i>path.variable.maven_repository</i> variable with the path to your annotations jar, '<i>x</i>'.
 Set the <i>JDK.home.11</i> variable with the path to your Java 11+ JDK.
 You should now be ready to build the software using the ant command from a terminal in the directory containing this markdown file in your cloned repository.

 ## Usage